abdelwahab494/Elevate-Task/README.md

 - **`views/`**: Contains the UI screens.
   - `product_list_screen.dart`: The main screen displaying products with filtering and interaction options.
   - `liked_screen.dart`: A screen to view and manage liked products.
+  - `cart_screen.dart`: A screen to view and manage products that added to cart.
 - **`services/`**: Includes API service logic.
   - `product_service.dart`: Fetches product data from the Fake Store API.
 - **`main.dart`**: The entry point of the app, setting up providers and the root widget.